alexbelgium/hassio-addons/epicgamesfree/README.md

 Webui can be found at <http://your-ip:PORT>.

 There are no addon options.
-All configuration is done through the config.json file located in /config/addons_config/epicgamesfree/config.json
+All configuration files in json format (config and cookies) must be manually added in /config/addons_config/epicgamesfree/ according to the documentation here for config files (https://github.com/claabs/epicgames-freegames-node#json-configuration) and cookies (https://github.com/claabs/epicgames-freegames-node#cookie-import)

 If this file doesn't exist, it will be created at first boot.